New here? Start with the complete side hustle guide →

 Your Pinterest pin design is the first thing anyone sees.
 Before they read your title, before they check who posted it, before they decide whether to click — they see the image.
 If it doesn’t stop them scrolling, nothing else gets a chance.

-The good news is that creating pins that get clicked doesn’t require design skills or expensive software.
-It requires understanding what works on Pinterest and applying a few consistent principles every time you create.
+The good news is that creating pins people click doesn’t take design skills or expensive software.
+It takes understanding what works on Pinterest and applying a few simple principles every single time.

-This guide covers everything — pin dimensions, design principles, tools, and a simple workflow for creating pins that actually perform.
+This guide covers all of it — pin dimensions, design principles, tools, and a simple workflow for making pins that actually perform.

 Recommended reading: Pinterest SEO for Beginners